Types of Websites: Guide to Website Categories

 Now, if our query is, for example, about the advantages and disadvantages of having a website, it’s obvious that informational sites will appear.
-However, news sites will eventually appear if you type any news-based query.
+However, if you were to type a news-related query, the results and the type of websites would also change.

-That is why I’ve created an article for you in which we’ll discuss the different types of websites in detail, along with their pros and cons.
+This is why I created an article for you that explores the different types of websites in detail, including their pros and cons.

 So, let’s start with the definition of a website and then move on from there.